-Malta is a Southern Europe island nation in the Mediterranean Sea between Italy and Libya.
+Malta is a Southern European island nation in the Mediterranean Sea between Italy and Libya.
 Its three main islands are Comino, Gozo, and Malta.
 A gateway between Africa and Europe, Malta provides easy access to both these markets.

 Malta is an EU Schengen country, and its currency is the euro.
-The official languages are Maltese and English, making the country one of the most suitable for English-speaking foreigners who don’t want to face a huge language barrier.
+The official languages are Maltese and English, making the country one of the most suitable for English- speaking foreigners who don’t want to face a huge language barrier.

 Maltese passport holders can travel visa-free or visa-on-arrival to 171 countries, making it an excellent tool for anyone looking to add a strong EU passport to their passport portfolio.